 Vicar James is very excited to be a part of our community and minister at University Lutheran Church this year!
 He looks forward to the time he will spend in our congregation and campus ministry.

 Director of Music

 For Michael, there is no such thing as a "quick trip" to the supermarket.
 Try as he might, he can't spend less than an hour there.
-He pushes the cart up and down every aisle, considering all the options, taking in the smells, chatting with strangers, and inevitably circling back to the produce section because the ice-cream to vegetable ratio was out of balance again.
+He pushes the cart up and down every aisle, considering all the options, taking in the smells, chatting with strangers.
 He approaches his work with that same sense of excitement and wonder, but also with the same attention to detail.

 His background is in banking, having started as a part-time banker in 2007, working his way into management.
 In the summer of 2016, he left his career behind to seek his true calling: helping people get connected to God.
 In addition to being our Office Manager, Michael is the administrator at another local church.
 He jokes that he has the same boss, just different supervisors.

 Michael leads the Emmaus, a community of LGBTQ Christians in Philadelphia.
 He and his partner live in Center City with their two cats, Sye and Dumpling.
 His favorite flavor of ice-cream is mint cookies 'n cream; his favorite vegetable is artichoke.

 Drew attended University Lutheran starting in 2002, while a freshman at Drexel University, and remained involved after earning his Bachelor of Architecture degree.
 He was elected to Congregational Council in 2015 and reports for the Property and Capital Campaign Committees.
 2017 is his first year serving as Congregational President and he hopes to continue the momentum of ministry growth at University Lutheran.